Welcome to RoboQuest

 - The robot must not cause damage to the arena, props, or other objects.

-- Size, Weight & Electrical Constraints
+- Size & Electrical Constraints

 - The main part of the robot’s dimensions must not exceed 25 cm x 25 cm x 20 cm (LxWxH) during the initial inspection, excluding the hitting part but including the wheels.
 However, the bot can extend its size once the run begins.
 A tolerance of ±5% is allowed.